||Leeds–Ghent Virtual Logic

 email: p [dot] e [dot] shafer [at] leeds [dot] ac [dot ] uk

 Hello!
-My name is Paul, and I am a lecturer in the Logic Group in the School of Mathematics at the University of Leeds.
+My name is Paul, and I am a member of the Logic Group in the School of Mathematics at the University of Leeds.
 Please enjoy the links at the top of the page.

 When people who are logicians ask me about what I do, I tell them that I study computability theory.
 Most of my work to date has been on reverse mathematics and the degrees of unsolvability of mass problems (i.e., the Medvedev and Muchnik degrees).